 Frequently Asked Questions

-Is the diploma/degree given for the Professional Masters different from the regular MS ECE program?
+Is the diploma/degree given for the project-track MSECE different from the degree awarded for other MSECE tracks?

 No. All of our master’s students earn the same degree: the MSECE degree.
 The project-track master’s is a specific concentration within the regular ECE master’s program.
 After completion of the program, your Purdue transcript will indicate a Concentration in Innovative Technologies.